hobsRKM/LaravelRealTimeChat/README.md

 ![](https://github.com/yuvaraj-mudaliar/fusionmate/blob/master/public/plugins/gif/home.png?raw=true)

-> The Project was not completly developed and not tested enough.
+> The Project was not completly developed and currently not active in development and not tested enough.
 > I had created this project as  Hobby and most of the mentioned features works well.
 > Feel free to fork if you think you can add additional features or enhancements and continue development.
 > **UPGRADE**:  Laravel latest version is 5+.
 Feel free to upgrade and dm me if you wish to upgrade with latest version in a new branch.